shawngraham/open-notebook-source-md/tan - fixing virtual heritage.md

 [[
-title: Tan - "Virtual heritage Reality and criticism"
+title: Tan - Fixing Virtual Heritage
 tags: [virtual heritage]
 ]]

+### crosslinked notes
 [[tan- virtual heritage reality and criticism]][[tan - domains of virtual heritage]][[tan - how the user is lost]]

 p 152- Tan's suggestions, under 'approaching the problem' -> 'in virtual heritage projects, digitalized artifacts somehow need to trigger the user’s cognitive process while he is exploring the virtual environment,